Youth Council

 Youth Council Grant Applications

-The Youth Council accepts Requests for 2023-24 Funding Proposals (RFPs) targeted on the Impact Areas of Health and/or Education as they relate to the needs and wellbeing of children and youth (ages 0-18) in our community.
+The Youth Council will accept Requests for 2024 Funding Proposals (RFPs) targeted on the Impact Areas of Health and/or Education as they relate to the needs and wellbeing of children and youth (ages 0-18) in our community.

 Questions?
 Contact John Bailey at jbailey@ccunitedway.com or call 828-327-6851.

-The Catawba County Youth Council met in person on April 11, 2022 to vote on how much to fund the programs of five local agencies through the annual Catawba County United Way Youth Community Investment process for 2022-23.
+The Catawba County Youth Council met in person in April of 2023 to vote on how much to fund the programs of five local agencies through the annual Catawba County United Way Youth Community Investment process for 2023-24.

 The Youth Council focused on supporting those programs that benefited Catawba County students from all three public school systems, grade pre-K to high school in the targeted impact areas of Health and Education.